 The work of MCS is as much about community as it is about the chorus.
 Music is a shared language, transcending politics and economics, overcoming warfare and personal tragedy.
 Throughout history, human beings have looked to music to soothe pain and to announce great joys.
 Choral singing is one of the most powerful unifying forces known to humankind.
 In lifting our voices together in song, we cross boundaries that exist between groups of people, we learn more about each other, and we celebrate our very existence.

-Katie Fisher sings in the chorus and a number of Seekers attend and appear to be uplifted by the concerts!
+Katie Fisher and Lucy Slater sing in the chorus, and a number of Seekers attend and appear to be uplifted by the concerts!

-Bshara Nassar first came to the attention of Sandra Miller, and hence the Eyes to See Ears to Hear Peace Prayer Mission Group when he was a participant in the New Story Leadership program in 2011.
+Bshara Nassar, the founder of the museum, first came to the attention of Sandra Miller, and hence the Eyes to See Ears to Hear Peace Prayer Mission Group when he was a participant in the New Story Leadership program in 2011.
 Since that time Sandra has met with Bshara three or four times a year, including by phone during the pandemic, to offer support and encouragement.
-Eyes to See met with Bshara once a year for 4 years through 2020, including meeting at the museum to explore the tremendous progress the breadth of what MPP-DC is offering in terms of education, Palestinian artist shows, and providing a place for local Palestinians to connect with one another and the larger community.
+Eyes to See met with Bshara once a year for 4 years through 2020, including meeting at the museum.

 Pyramid Atlantic is a 501c3 nonprofit center for contemporary art, fostering the creative disciplines of papermaking, printmaking, and book arts within a collaborative community.
 They equip, educate, and exhibit in their historic Hyattsville, MD home.
 Pyramid brings groups of all ages into the space for educational tours, and also takes its educational show on the road, offering all ages of youth in schools the opportunity to learn more about creating art, offering guided tours to children and adults of exhibits in area museums and galleries, participating in national conferences about the arts, and offering opportunities to study with internationally recognized experts in various artistic disciplines.
 Pyramid is a vital participant in the Hyattsville Arts District, taking part in that organization, as well as joining various street fairs serving the entire DMV.